ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > [!NOTE]
 > - This is not a compressive list.
 Any channel from an SMU module that supports source and measure triggers can be part of a ganged pin group.
 However, sequence mode operations require all channels of the ganged pin group to also support start and sequence advance triggers.
 > - Channels from different single or multi-channel SMUs can be ganged together.
-In such cases, the current shared by each individual channel cannot exceed the current rating of lowest rated SMU channel.
+In this case, the current shared by each channel cannot exceed the current rating of the lowest rated SMU channel.
-> - There is no restriction on the number of channels ganged.
+> - Any number of channels can be ganged.
 > - Channels can be ganged in any order.
 > - Basic voltage and current sequence operations can be preformed with ganged pin groups, but more advance synchronized sequence operations are not currently supported.